Kkunj/TestME/README.md

 # PDF to MCQ Generator

-A Python-based application that automatically extracts text from PDF documents, identifies key concepts, and generates multiple-choice questions (MCQs) for educational purposes.
-The application uses AI-powered keyword extraction and question generation to create meaningful assessments from any PDF content.
+A Python-based application that automatically extracts text from PDF documents, formulate key words, and generates multiple-choice questions (MCQs) for educational purposes.
+The application uses AI-powered question generation to create meaningful assessments from any PDF content.

 ## 🌐 Live Demo